Is my Chronic Pelvic Pain Treatable?

 If a man has ED, then a full ED evaluation is performed.
 This will include a full sexual history, targeted physical exam, testing of penile sensation, assessment of night time erections, and measurement of blood flow in and out of the penis.

-Often, CP/CPPS is only one of the contributing causes to ED.
+Often, CP/CPPS is only one of the contributing causes of ED.

 How is CP/CPPS Treated?